2013 • 02 • 25

 Katia Kalyani is the founder of Ocean Hour Philippines, the world’s first international weekly clean-up of Philippine waters.
-She started out as a volunteer for Ocean Hour, invited family members and friends to join and eventually encouraged businesses to support their cause.
-She currently organizes clean-ups, writes about the results and observations and shares updates to their followers.
+She started out as a volunteer for Ocean Hour, invited family members and friends to join, and eventually encouraged businesses to support their cause.
+She currently organizes clean-ups, writes about the results and observations, and shares updates with their followers.
 Katia also takes photographs of the sea.
 According to Katia, “That’s the way Ocean Hour works – you start it yourself, wherever and whoever you are and it begins to work.”

 Which 3 words would you use to describe yourself?

 What made you start caring about the seas?

 I always respected the ocean and loved it but seeing it infested with rubbish made me uncomfortable.
 It felt wrong.
 I picked up the first piece of rubbish and never stopped.
 Today wherever I am, I find myself joining local ocean-protecting activities.